 Those poor kids.
 I’m sure they were dreaming of winter break already on that first day of school.
-I was dishing out every procedure known to man for teachers along with all kinds of rules – and the worst part?
+I was dishing out every procedure for teachers known to man, along with all kinds of rules – and the worst part?
 The next day I was on to teaching content areas.
 I figured they had them down.
 Surely they did, I mean, they are young and have excellent memories, right?
-And it was 4th grade, they had seen rules before in grades K-3rd.
-So I expected them to know the rules and procedures.
+And it was 4th grade; they had seen rules before in grades K-3rd.
+So, I expected them to know the rules and procedures.
 The day was going to be great!
 Day 2 as a fabulous teacher – I had this!

 1.)
 First, procedures do need to be clearly stated on the first day of school, but not all at once.
 I recommend doing a little at a time broken up into small chunks.
-I always create small activities and ice breakers that implement some procedures so I can teaching the procedure before we start the ice breaker.
-Then we complete the ice breaker, review the procedure and move on to another activity where I repeat the process using a different set of procedures and a different activity.
+I always create small activities and icebreakers that implement some procedures, so I can teach the procedure before we start the icebreaker.
+Then, we complete the icebreaker, review the procedure, and move on to another activity, where I repeat the process using a different set of procedures and a different activity.

 2.)
-Another thing that I always do is when I teach procedures, I always explain the procedures and model them through some sort of demonstration.
-For instance, I may act it out and show them or I may ask for a volunteer.
-Sometimes I will even have students role play the procedures.
+Another thing that I always do is that when I teach procedures, I always explain the procedures and model them through some sort of demonstration.
+For instance, I may act it out and show them, or I may ask for a volunteer.
+Sometimes I will even have students role-play the procedures.
 It’s fun and a great way to make sure students see exactly what I am talking about.

 4.)
 Anytime a student practices, I make sure that I provide feedback.
-Students need to know if they are doing well, or need more explanation and practice.
+Students need to know if they are doing well or if they need more explanation and practice.

 5.)
-I don’t just talk about procedures on the first day or the second day; I have students practice them when the activity surfaces in class that appears to be needed.
+I don’t just talk about procedures on the first or second day; I have students practice them when the activity surfaces in class that appears to be needed.
 We practice as much as needed until it is automatic.
 Once it is automatic, I know that I have changed my procedures over to a routine.
 Does that mean I don’t need to ever go over the procedures again?
-No. Sometimes I will need to practice them again such as after a break or just when students decide to see if you are still enforcing rules and procedures (think about toddlers… are you still sticking to your rules?).
+No. Sometimes I will need to practice them again, such as after a break or just when students decide to see if you are still enforcing rules and procedures (think about toddlers…are you still sticking to your rules?).